mittalmridul/Digit-Recognition-Convolutional-Neural-Network/README.md

 ## License

-This project is open-sourced under the MIT license.
+This project is open sourced under the MIT license.